MoeRichert-USDA/scinet-geospatial-site/sn_collections/_events/2022-9-1-Geospatial-Workshop-8.md

         href: https://scinet.usda.gov/about/signup
         external: true
       - text: Basic python or other basic programming skill helpful (expertise not required)
-      - text: JupyterHub on Ceres via Open OnDemand will be used, so attending Session 4 may be helpful
+      - text: JupyterLab on Ceres via Open OnDemand will be used, so attending Session 4 may be helpful

 alerts:
   - alert: